-The victims filed civil suit in Du Page County court.
+The victims filed a civil suit in Du Page County court.
 Based on the facts and the law, they received compensation.
 Rebeccas Objerat was awarded $2,894,519.09 in damages while Richard Cooke received $50,622.29.
 Oberjat was found 50% liable for the incident because she did verbally escalate the environment, entitling her to only half of the award.
 The Illinois Appellate Court affirmed the civil trial court’s decision.
 In criminal court, Matthews served three years in the Illinois Department of Corrections for aggravated battery.

 Bar Liability for Injuries Due to Intoxication

 Injured bar patrons have another remedy under the Illinois Liquor Control Act, also known as the Dram Shop Act.
-Patrons who are served an excessive amount of alcohol are entitled to bring action under Illinois’ Liquor Control Act, sometimes referred to as Illinois’ dram shop law.
-This law provides legal remedy to patrons injured in bars when an excessive amount of alcohol was served to an assailant, which subsequently led to patron injuries.
+Patrons who are served an excessive amount of alcohol are entitled to bring an action under Illinois’ Liquor Control Act, sometimes referred to as Illinois’ dram shop law.
+This law provides a legal remedy to patrons injured in bars when an excessive amount of alcohol was served to an assailant, which subsequently led to patron injuries.

 Contact Chicago’s Premier Bar Assault Injury Lawyer

-If you or someone you know has been seriously injured in an altercation while enjoying a few drinks in the Windy City, time is critical in bringing civil action against the bar owners and managers.
-The bar assault injury lawyers at the Blumenshine Law Group focuses solely and exclusively on major injury and insurance claims, offering no-obligation consultations with an informative team member.
-Contact us today at (312)766-1000 or email at [email protected].
+If you or someone you know has been seriously injured in an altercation while enjoying a few drinks in the Windy City, time is critical in bringing a civil action against the bar owners and managers.
+The bar assault injury lawyers at the Blumenshine Law Group focus solely and exclusively on major injury and insurance claims, offering no-obligation consultations with an informative team member.
+Contact or text us today at (312)766-1000 or email firstname.lastname@example.org.